StephenSmithwick/easter/README.md

 ## Getting Started

 This project is a collection bash and ruby scripts which install all the dependencies that I usually need on a new osx install.
 It will install the easter source code in ~/easter.

-Dependencies listed under
+Individual dependencies(eggs) are grouped into baskets.
+A basket file is a yaml file which declaratively lists the eggs which must be installed.
+Eggs can be described as brew, cask or shell dependencies with their own syntax and way to determine if they are installed and how to install them.

 ### Prerequisites